tumido/slack-first/README.md

 Type `help` in a DM to the bot to receive a full feature list any time.

+### Github features

+Bot also supports ChatOps and label actions on GitHub.
+Add `bot/assign-to-oncall` label to an issue on watched repository or comment on said issue with `/assign-to-oncall` to assign person on call duty.

 ## Development setup

 ### Run bot locally